Quick Start All Prompts

 • Context lost between sessions → repeated explanations

-• Missing logging, error handling, security → production failures
+• Missing logging, error handling, security, accessibility → production failures

 ✅ Why Use It